Paris Saint-Germain FC ownership and finances: Financial status

-Ahead of the 2011–12 campaign, club president Nasser Al-Khelaifi announced plans of making PSG profitable again, a feat not seen since the tenure of Michel Denisot in the 1990s.
-The club returned to Deloitte's ranking that season.
-Five years later, PSG turned a profit in 2014–15.
-The club also recorded a positive net income in 2015–16, 2017–18 and 2018–19.

-With the outbreak of the COVID-19 pandemic in March 2020, and its impact on football, the Parisian club suffered a major setback in its finances.
-This, combined with the fact that the team had too many high-earning players, saw PSG post losses in each of the next five campaigns, peaking at €368m in 2021–22.
-Following the club's decision to abandon its star power approach, as well as the subsequent departures of the team's superstars, PSG have reduced their deficit to €60m in 2023–24.
+Ahead of the 2011–12 campaign, club president Nasser Al-Khelaifi announced plans to restore profitability, a feat not achieved since the tenure of Michel Denisot in the 1990s.
+The club returned to the Deloitte rankings that season.
+PSG posted profits in 2014–15, 2015–16, 2017–18 and 2018–19.
+Following the outbreak of the COVID-19 pandemic in March 2020, PSG suffered a major financial setback.
+Combined with high wage costs, the club recorded losses in each of the next five seasons, peaking at €368 million in 2021–22.
+After moving away from a star-driven wage structure, PSG's losses have sharply decreased since 2022, from €110 million in 2022–23 to €60 million in 2023–24 and €40 million in 2024–25.

-PSG currently have the third-highest revenue in the footballing world with annual earnings of €806m according to Deloitte, and are the world's seventh-most valuable football club, worth $4.4bn according to Forbes.
-This financial growth has been supported by PSG's Qatari owners; the team's on-pitch success; high-profile signings, including Zlatan Ibrahimović, Neymar, Kylian Mbappé and Lionel Messi; and big-money partnerships with the Qatar Tourism Authority, Nike, Air Jordan, Accor and Qatar Airways.
-Deloitte also ranks PSG's female team as the tenth-highest revenue in the women's footballing world with annual earnings of €4.6m.
+As of May 2026, PSG ranked fourth globally in revenue (€837 million) according to Deloitte and fifth in club valuation (€5 billion) according to Forbes.
+Growth has been driven by sustained investment, sporting success, high-profile signings such as Zlatan Ibrahimović, Neymar, Kylian Mbappé and Lionel Messi, and commercial partnerships with the Qatar Tourism Authority (QTA), Nike, Air Jordan, Accor and Qatar Airways.
+PSG's women's team generated €4.6 million in revenue, while the handball section operated with one of the largest budgets in European handball.